Why This Matters

 Many students’ main concern is how to cover the cost of tuition.
 The following list includes some helpful state and national resources for securing financial aid in Florida:

-• Florida Department of Education.
-This department provides students with information regarding state scholarships and grants.
+• Florida Department of Education — Office of Student Financial Assistance.
+This agency provides students with information regarding state scholarships and grants.
 Its mission is to facilitate higher education access by providing comprehensive financial aid information about various products available to college students.